noName-256/etch-a-sketch/README.md

 # etch-a-sketch
-A small etch a sketch website
+A small painting website based on a grid of elements.